Gets the logical parent element of this element.

 See Trees in WPF for more information about logical tree traversal, and the scenarios where using as a technique of parent element discovery is appropriate.

 The property engine will potentially recalculate all property values of an element when it is reparented, because some properties inherit values through the logical tree.
 The DataContext that applies for bindings can also change when elements are reparented.

 Changing an element's parent is typically only done through manipulation of collections, by using dedicated add or remove methods, or through setting content properties of elements.

 The most typical scenario for using the property is to obtain a reference and then get various FrameworkElement property values from the parent.
-For templates, the of the template eventually will be a null reference (Nothing in Visual Basic).
+For templates, the of the template eventually will be nullptr.
 To get past this point and extend into the logical tree where the template is actually applied, use TemplatedParent.